mattiacreates/EmotionKnowledge/README.md

 1. **AudioTranscriber** – converts an audio file to text using the Hugging Face `transformers` ASR pipeline (Whisper).
-2. **TextEmotionAnnotator** – detects emotions in the text using a transformers text-classification model.
+2. **TextEmotionAnnotator** – prompts a Llama model to label the emotion of the text.
 3. **EmotionTranscriptionPipeline** – orchestrates the two steps.
 It returns both the plain transcription and the emotion-enriched text.